KostasValeckas/PyLongslit/_sources/installation.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *The following is a quick introduction to Python environments for users who would like one.
-Feel free to* :ref:`skip to next section <install>`.
+Feel free to* :ref:`skip to the next section <install>`.

 Python applications often depend on a specific version of Python and a specific set of Python packages.
 These packages can have dependencies on other packages, and these dependencies can have dependencies on other packages, and so on.
 This can lead to a situation where two applications require different versions of the same package, which can cause conflicts.
 By using Python environments, you can create isolated environments where you can install the specific versions of Python and Python packages that you need for a specific application.
 This helps ensure that only the needed packages are installed, and that they do not conflict with other applications on your system.
-Furtermore, this ensures that updates to any packages do not break the application, as the environment will not be updated unless you explicitly update it.
+Furthermore, this ensures that updates to any packages do not break the application, as the environment will not be updated unless you explicitly update it.

 **Note:** The environment will need to be activated every time you open a new terminal.
 You can configure your terminal to automatically activate the environment upon startup.
-This will not be covered in this documentation - see documentation for your terminal for more information.
+This will not be covered in this documentation - see the documentation for your terminal for more information.

 **Example:**